International Natural Sciences Tournament

 Short Rules

-INST is a team competition for current undergraduate students and students getting Bachelor’s or Master’s diploma in 2020.
+INST is a team competition for current undergraduate students and students getting Bachelor’s or Master’s diploma in 2024.
 A team, participating in the Tournament, should consist of 3–5 people.
 Students should have one of the following specializations: Chemistry, Physics, Biology, Medicine, Pharmaceuticals, or Engineering.
 The team members should choose a captain amongst themselves.
 The captain is the leader of the team during the Tournament and is responsible for interacting with the Organizing committee and the Jury board.
-The team can be supported by a coach, a person with a completed Master’s degree (graduated no later than 2019, otherwise he/she will not be able to participate as a Jury member) or higher.
+The team can be supported by a coach, a person with a completed Master’s degree (graduated no later than mid-2023, otherwise he/she will not be able to participate as a Jury member) or higher.

 The Grand final consists of a number of cycles.
 A cycle is a complete set of 3 or 4 challenges in one section depending on a number of teams in the section.
 A challenge is a sequence of actions in discussing a single problem.
 Three teams take part in a challenge: the reporting team, the opposing team and the reviewing team.
 During the challenge, participants are prohibited from using any information sources (literature, laptops, tablets, e-books, mobile phones, etc.).
 In one cycle, every team acts once as a Speaker, once as an Opponent, and once as a Reviewer.
 Participants should be creative, confident and be able to uphold their variants of solving industrial problems to others.
 The scheme of the Grand final is presented below.

-To get more information about the rules, please read the Rules&Regulations
+To get more information about the rules, please read the Rules&Regulations.

 Legal information